LanaSmit/Pipeline_dbt_BigQuery/README.md

 ### Extract

-Raw data comes from CSV files (seeds), starter data from the dbt tutorial, or external sources.
+Raw data comes from CSV files (seeds) and starter data from the dbt tutorial.

 ### Load